 A K9 training method based on behavioral psychology that relies on marking desirable behavior and rewarding it with a short and immediate ‘click’ sound from a ‘clicker’ mechanism, usually followed with a treat or other reward.

 A quick-release, load-bearing buckle generally used on police and military K9 collars that will not accidentally pop open during heavy pulling or activity because of the duel ear release, and is crafted from heavy-duty materials and is resistant to wear.
 The slider piece below the Cobra Buckles determines the thickness of the material that can be used within the collar (i.e. leather, nylon, etc.).
-Check out our Youtube video here to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9 (metal dog collar buckles, plastic dog collar buckles).
+Check out our YouTube video The Difference in Buckles on Dog Harnesses, Collars and Other K9 Gear to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9.

 Nylon material blended with cotton or other natural fibers that is used in backpacks, trousers, military wear and performance apparel.
 Most Cordura we use is a 500-1000D and had DWR which stands for Durable Water Resistance.